AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 Here's how it works in brief (full details follow in the rest of the article):

+1. You create a droplet (server) using the Ares 1-click image.
+You don't have to finish the setup, just create the skeleton.
-1. You submit a request with your game information.
+2. You send me a request with your game information.
-2. You invite me to your DigitalOcean team temporarily.
-3. I will create a droplet with your game fully installed and ready to go.
+3. I will log into your droplet and set it up for you.
-4. I will transfer the game info to you and leave your DigitalOcean team.

 > **Full Disclosure:** I get a referral bonus from DigitalOcean if you sign up using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but you also get a starter credit.
 The referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
 Using the referral link is *not* required for Easy Mode, but is appreciated.